Capability Gap Analysis – A quick guide to strategic gap analysis

 Consider an example of a business that aims to double its sales and introduces new sales channels, adds new business partners and takes other steps to achieve this goal.
 Introducing new strategies to achieve the goal is based on strategic gap analysis.

-On the other hand, performance gap analysis focuses on identifying the gaps in the performance of a person or a team about the goals and objectives set by the organisation.
+On the other hand, performance gap analysis focuses on identifying the gaps in the performance of a person or a team about the goals and objectives set by the organization.
 Here is what you can do to carry out a performance gap analysis.